-The 16 Best Marketing Strategies to Try in 2020
+The 16 Best Advertising and Marketing Strategies to Try in 2020

 Well, 2020 is here.
 And, so far, it doesn’t look much different than December 2019.
 That’s why we asked dozens of digital marketers for their best marketing strategies of last year—and, boy, did they deliver.

 Here’s a look at what tops the list for marketing experts 2019—and what we think are the 16 best marketing strategies you can take into 2020.

 Content has long been king and 2019 was no different.

 Citing figures from the Content Marketing Institute’s 2019 trends report, Robin Barendsen, head of digital marketing at office space rental company WehaveAnyspace, noted 77% of B2B marketers use content marketing.

 “In fact, the majority of B2B content marketers use educational assets to nurture leads and build audience trust, which is absolutely essential for inbound marketing,” he said.
 “Think about informational blogs, white papers or quizzes.”

 We’re likely preaching to the choir here, but, generally speaking, brands should create content that is relevant, authoritative and, of course, educates its audience.

 Peter Wilfahrt, managing director of digital agency Versandgigant, said marketers should personalize every single message in 2020 by digging into analytics and understanding demographics, affinity categories and in-market segments.
 More on that in a moment.

 “Only very few brands execute a personalized messaging strategy,” he said.
 “And we’re not talking about adding the first name to your email greeting … really dig into your prospect’s mind and discover what they fear, wish and want.”